 Game Design Document (puzzle spoilers): https://docs.google.com/document/d/e/2PACX-1vSkQShIfZdUmYfO_xDETLXGTGpuKZ4QU_AGl...

 Brew up a nice refreshment as Keek the frog.
-You may have to break a few time-space continuum laws to do so but it'll be worth it!
+You may have to break a few time-space continuum laws to do it but it'll be worth it!

-DO NOT PLAY ON EDGE BROWSER, the jump height is lower for some reason.
+DON'T PLAY ON EDGE BROWSER, the jump height is lower for some reason.
 Chrome or Firefox recommended.
 Jump height is also messed up by performance so refresh if it gets laggy.
-There has been one case where the meta mechanics were not working, to avoid this I would advise either closing all other tabs unrelated to the game, especially other itch.io tabs or clearing your cache/trying a different browser.
+There has been one case where the meta mechanics were not working, to avoid this you should either close all other tabs unrelated to the game, especially other itch.io tabs or clear your cache/try a different browser.

 Move - Arrows/WASD